i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 - Recipient is able to efficiently distinguish new from old crypto coming down same tunnel
 - Others cannot distinguish new from old crypto
-- Eliminate new vs. existing session length classification (support padding)
+- Eliminate new vs. Existing Session length classification (support padding)
 - No new I2NP messages required
 - Replace SHA-256 checksum in AES payload with AEAD
 - (Optimistic) Add extensions or hooks to support multicast